DeepakGupta1007/Food_App/README.md

 5. How to make controlled compnents?
 Controlling data from parent and change it value in child component.
 6. Lift state Up is a concept in react.

+7. Prop drilling->
+The phenomena of passing data to nested components.
+Visit - The problem in passing props